freenetis/freenetis-axo-doc/README.md

 =================

-FreenetIS AXO documentation is a standalone web application that displays informations about access right in the FreenetIS information system.
+FreenetIS AXO documentation is a standalone web application that displays informations about access rights in the FreenetIS information system.

 Data for displaying are provided from an XML document that is stored in the FreenetIS SVN repository at **/application/vendors/axo_doc/axo_doc.xml**.